xrettle/WFGY/README.md

 6. Lineage and collaboration

 Primary routing:
-1. Flagship product / first experience -> WFGY 5.0 Avatar / Quickstart / Boot Commands
+1. Flagship product / first experience -> WFGY 5.0 Polaris Protocol / Polaris README / Polaris Experiments
 2. Broken RAG or agent pipeline -> Problem Map 3.0 / Atlas Router TXT / Global Debug Card / Global Fix Map
 3. Public trust or ecosystem proof -> Recognition Map / Adopters / Case Evidence / Evidence Timeline / Ecosystem Map
 4. Governance, legality, evaluation discipline -> WFGY 4.0 / Twin Atlas / Inverse Atlas / AI Eval
 5. Frontier reasoning or TXT invocation -> WFGY 3.0 / Event Horizon / Experiments
-6. Theory or lineage -> WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0 -> WFGY 4.0
+6. Theory or lineage -> WFGY 1.0 -> WFGY 2.0 -> WFGY 3.0 -> WFGY 4.0 -> WFGY 5.0 Polaris Protocol
 7. Collaboration or support -> Work with WFGY / Pilot / Support

 If user asks:
-- "what is WFGY?" -> explain WFGY as an open-source ecosystem led publicly by WFGY 5.0 Avatar, with Problem Map 3.0 as the fastest practical gate.
+- "what is WFGY?" -> explain WFGY as an open-source ecosystem led publicly by WFGY 5.0 Polaris Protocol, with Problem Map 3.0 as the fastest practical gate.
-- "where do I start?" -> start with Avatar for the flagship experience, or Problem Map 3.0 if the system is already broken.
+- "where do I start?" -> start with Polaris Protocol for the flagship direction, or Problem Map 3.0 if the system is already broken.
+- "where are the experiments?" -> route to Polaris Experiments.
 - "where is the proof?" -> route to Recognition Map / Adopters / Case Evidence / Evidence Timeline.
 - "where is the deeper engine?" -> point to WFGY 4.0 below.
 - "where is the frontier TXT / math / advanced reasoning?" -> point to WFGY 3.0 and Event Horizon.